Anandamide: The Bliss Molecule Behind Your Runner's High

 It turns out the thing you feel two miles into a run, the moment the effort dissolves and something lighter takes over, has a name and a chemistry.
 For decades we credited endorphins.
 The newer science points somewhere more interesting.
 That floaty, clear, quietly euphoric state is largely the work of your endocannabinoid system, and anandamide is its leading actor.

 This matters for anyone who moves their body on purpose.
 Because if the runner's high is endocannabinoid chemistry, then supporting that system is not a fringe idea.
 It is the most direct way to get more out of every mile.
+This post is part of our cluster on the runner's high and the endocannabinoid system, which starts with the pillar guide on how your body makes its own cannabinoids when you run.

 For years the endorphin theory had a problem nobody talked about.
 Endorphins are large molecules, and large molecules struggle to cross the blood-brain barrier.
 The chemistry simply did not explain the mental shift runners describe.